tilburgsciencehub/website/content/topics/Visualization/data-visualization/graphs-charts/saving-plots-r.md

 #### Path Specification
 Properly structuring your directories to mirror the content or analysis phase improves your workflow.
-Therefore, it's a good practice to organize your files into direcotires that reflect the content or the stage of yoru analysis.
+Therefore, it's a good practice to organize your files into directories that reflect the content or the stage of your analysis.
 In `ggsave()` you can specify the `path` to the directory where you want your plot saved, categorizing your files:

 For example: